The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

-It's difficult to get from Glasgow to Dublin without changing at least 1 times.
+It's difficult to get from Glasgow to Dublin without changing at least once.

 There is a regular daily train service running from Glasgow to Dublin, with three trains on weekdays and at least one daily train service every Saturday and Sunday.
 The distance between the two cities is approximately 240 miles, however, journeys combining boat and train from Glasgow cover more distance as all ferries to Dublin depart from Holyhead in Anglesey.

 Journey times from Glasgow to Dublin can vary, depending on times of connections and services are provided by Larnród Éireann (Irish Rail), Virgin Trains and Arriva Wales.
 This journey also requires a ferry crossing from Holyhead, and arrives at Dublin Port.
 Most train services to Dublin require three changes, which can impact considerably on journey times and mean passengers have to wait for connections.